 - Laser-Guided Karma: Puppetino's fate.
 What isn't clear is whether this is just the Emperor inflicting a particularly delicious and ironic punishment, or if he was restoring him to what he used to be.

-- Satellite Love Interest: Twinkle exists pretty much to tempt Pinocchio and be a living MacGuffin for the second half of the movie.
+- Satellite Love Interest: Twinkle exists pretty much to tempt Pinocchio and be a Living MacGuffin for the second half of the movie.

-- This Is Something He's Got To Do Himself: Pinocchio's determination to get the jewel box back and thus prove his responsibility and trustworthiness, whatever the cost.
+- This Is Something He's Got to Do Himself: Pinocchio's determination to get the jewel box back and thus prove his responsibility and trustworthiness, whatever the cost.
 He means well, but it does come across as a bit of Lawful Stupid behavior.

 - Wholesome Crossdresser: Scalawag and Igor, as a distraction to snap Pinocchio out of his fame-and-fortune illusion.
-Definitely not an Attractive Bent Gender moment.